TIMELINE: Winter after Blood Hound.

 “Hm?”
 Tony looked at me.

 Tony took my hand, then.
-And the warmth of his gesture strengthened me.
+The warmth of his gesture strengthened me.
 Salvatore Grimaldi had called humans weak and worthless, and me pathetic for caring about them so much.
 But the weakness was his.
 He never knew what he was missing.

 I held my old friend’s hand, and the world felt a little better now.